stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: No

-**Description**: Indicates when allowPrivilegedContainer SSC set to True
+**Description**: Indicates when allowPrivilegedContainer SecurityContextConstraints set to true

 **Remediation**: SecurityContextConstraints has AllowPrivilegedContainer set to "true".
 Using this option is dangerous, please consider using allowedCapabilities instead.
+Refer to https://docs.openshift.com/container-platform/4.12/authentication/managing-security-context-constraints.html#scc-settings_configuring-internal-oauth for details.

 **Template**: [scc-deny-privileged-container](templates.md#securitycontextconstraints-allowprivilegedcontainer)